 Below are the 5 steps of career planning these key steps will help you create your own simple career plan.

 Looking for an actual template to help with your career planning?
 Check out SEEK’s free career plan template here >>

 To discover what you really want to do, try answering these fundamental questions about your personality, preferences and values:

 As well as your personal preferences, your existing skills are an important indicator of the direction in which you could head.
 Reflect on your skill set with the following questions:

 Based on your key interests, attributes, skills and experience, you can now start to formulate ideas on the type of roles/industries that will suit you best.

 Having established your goals and how to achieve them, you will now have a clear pathway in which to head.
-It’s important to monitor the progress of your career plan at least every six months, to ensure that you are on track to meet your goals.
+It’s important to monitor the progress of your career development plan at least every six months, to ensure that you are on track to meet your career goals.

 Re-evaluating your career plan and goals allows you to make adjustments based on changing economic and personal circumstances.

 Whilst it’s important to create a Career Plan and know where you are heading, we recognise that sometimes the reality is that we have to “take a job just for now”.
 If you have been out of work for a while you may have to take the first opportunity that presents itself and make the most of it.
 Don’t sit around waiting for the “perfect job” because you may miss out on learning new skills, meeting new people and earning an income in the process.

 Sign up for our newsletter to stay informed about the latest tips, trends and business insights from ETC.